Conservation groups

 Marnel and Popley logo

-Marnel and Popley Conservation Volunteers manage the Popley Ponds Local Nature Reserve and work on the green corridors which connect the site with Basing Woods and the wider countryside.
-Popley Ponds, which formed in an old chalk quarry that was once on the outskirts of Basingstoke, are now the green and secluded home to a wide collection of interesting wildlife, including one of North Hampshire’s largest Great Crested Newt populations.
+This group manage the Popley Ponds Local Nature Reserve and work on the green corridors which connect the site with Basing Woods and the wider countryside.
+Popley Ponds, which formed in an old chalk quarry is now the green and secluded home to a wide collection of interesting wildlife, including one of North Hampshire’s largest Great Crested Newt populations.

-The group carries out a varied programme of work throughout the year designed to conserve the natural environment for the benefit of wildlife, in what is now an urban setting.
-The unique nature of the site means the group has a particularly interesting and challenging task and they are keen to engage local residents to increase awareness of the protected wildlife on their doorstep.
+A varied programme of work is carried out throughout the year designed to conserve the natural environment for the benefit of wildlife, in what is now an urban setting.
+The unique nature of the site means the group has an interesting and challenging task and they are keen to engage local residents to increase awareness of the protected wildlife on their doorstep.

 Work parties take place on the first Saturday of every month from 10am to 1pm, with tasks including pond clearance, tree and shrub pruning, hibernacula creation and removing litter.

-For further information email popleyponds@gmail.com or join the Facebook group Marnel & Popley Conservation Volunteers
+For further information email popleyponds@gmail.com or join the Marnel and Popley Conservation Volunteers Facebook group.

 Mill Field Conservation Group